 Enabling CPU features doesn’t always make things faster.
 In fact, in some cases, it can even do the opposite!
 This thread has some interesting anecdotes.

-Other helpful commands
+Summary of helpful commands